TheOrange-cmd/Unsupervised-Moving-Point-Detection/README.md

 ## Results

-Evaluated on nuScenes, the geometric pipeline achieves reasonable dynamic point recall.
-The frame refinement stage showed limited improvement over the geometric baseline — bidirectional processing is a natural next step that was outside the scope of this project.
-Overall performance does not match state-of-the-art supervised methods, which is expected for a purely unsupervised approach on a challenging real-world dataset.
+Evaluated on nuScenes, the geometric pipeline achieves reasonable dynamic point recall of around 50-60%, depending on the scene.
+The frame refinement stage showed no significant improvement over the geometric baseline — bidirectional processing is a natural next step that was outside the scope of this project.
+Overall performance does not match original method, likely due to the original authors including the ego-vehicle in the detection, overinflating their reported detection score.

-The primary contribution is the re-implementation itself and the surrounding evaluation infrastructure, which provides a clean, reproducible baseline for further experimentation.
+The primary contribution is the re-implementation using pytorch and the surrounding evaluation infrastructure, making this more suitable for pseudo-label generation for neural network training.

 ## Key Features